 As our CBT session draws to a close, we’ll take the time to review what we’ve gone over.
 This last part of a typical CBT session agenda is called the Check-out.
 If you still have questions about your new mind workouts, this is a good time to ask them.
 I like to end each session on a positive note, helping you find the motivation and confidence to keep making the good progress you’ve already put in motion.
 This is yet another opportunity for us to give each other feedback to make sure that we are on track and working as effectively as possible together.

 CBT is a very powerful therapy approach.
 Over the years, I’ve seen CBT help many individuals learn brain science based tools to manage mood and thrive.
 If you’re ready to begin your journey of not letting emotions and thoughts control your life anymore, please feel free to reach out to me.
-To read more about this highly effective therapy please click HERE.
+Click to read more about in office Cognitive Behavior Therapy and Online CBT.